 How much do glasses cost without insurance?

-In addition to an eye exam, the cost of glasses without insurance can vary widely depending on factors such as the type of frames and lenses used and the location where you purchase them.
+In addition to an eye exam, the cost of glasses without insurance can vary widely depending on the type of frames and lenses used and where you purchase them.
 For example, basic prescription lenses may range from around $50 to $150, while high-quality lenses costing more than $200 are also reasonably common.

 As for frames, they tend to be significantly more expensive, often between $100 and $400.
 Factors such as brand name and designer status significantly impact the final price of glasses, so it is essential to do your research and comparison shop before making any purchasing decisions.